 Since time immemorial, human beings the worldover have depended on the local environment for survival.
-This is true to the medical sector too because before the establishment of modern health services and roots, trunks, tree skins, flowers, and fruits which were then mixed to form medicinal herbs.
+This is true to the medical sector too because before the establishment of modern health services and facility, traditional ways of healing and boasting the immune system were in place.
+These systems were affordable and available to everybody since most of the required law materials were got from the local environment.
+People used various plants to cure illnesses.
+The local law materials included leaves, roots, trunks, tree skins, flowers, and fruits which were then mixed to form medicinal herbs.
 The manner under which these herbal medicines are processed is economical though still rudimental.
 However, as time passes and in this modern era, herbs are still used but not in the same way as in the past.